 Target Your Donation

-While we always welcome general donations, there are also three funds at Bowen Children’s Centre which you may specify as a beneficiary of your donation if you wish.
+While we always welcome general donations, there are also two funds at Bowen Children’s Centre which you may specify as a beneficiary of your donation if you wish.
 These funds are:

 - The Gail Taylor Bursary Fund

 This fund helps families who otherwise might not have the money send their children to pre-school.
 Families who don’t qualify for government subsidy may apply for sponsorship through this fund.
 If your financial situation has changed, if money is tight or if your child needs extra support to be at pre-school, you may qualify for assistance from this fund.
 And your application will be entirely anonymous to the board that divides up the money.
 Last year, $8000 went into the bursary fund which helped six families.

 - The Nicolette McIntosh Scholarship Fund

 This fund was created to recognize the outstanding contribution of renowned artist and long-time supporter of Bowen Children’s Centre, Mrs. Nicolette McIntosh.
 The fund provides scholarships for BCC employees who wish to pursue further study in the arts in connection with their work with children at BCC.
 We are grateful to Mrs. McIntosh for her long-standing and continued support of our work.